jhnwnstd/suxotin/README.md

 The script can handle text input directly from files within the working directory or from predefined NLTK corpora.
 Here are the steps to run the script:
 1. Ensure you have Python and NLTK installed, and the required NLTK corpora are downloaded.
 2. Execute `suxotin.py` with a specified text source:
-   - For local files: `python suxotin.py sherlock_holmes.sty`
+   - For local files: `python suxotin.py sherlock_holmes.txt`
    - For NLTK corpora: `python suxotin.py gutenberg`

 ## Installation